 London EC1V 0HB

-She took up a lectureship in the Department of Psychology at City University London in April 2013.
+She has been a member of the Department of Psychology at City, University of London since April 2013.

 - PhD in Cognitive Psychology, Lancaster University, Lancaster, United Kingdom

 - Associate Dean (Education) for SASS, City University London, London, Jan 2017 – Dec 2020

 - Honorary Secretary, BPS Cognitive Section, BPS, Sep 2015 – Sep 2018